husarion/static_docs_deprecated/src/core2/tutorials/howtostart/Husarnet_tutorial.md

 </launch>

 ```
 Open new tab in terminal, reach directory of your .launch file and tape `roslaunch find.launch`.
-You will see find_object_2d GUI with saved by you objects.
+You will see find_object_2d GUI with saved by you object.

 ![image](/assets/img/husarnet/find_object_2d.png)